 “Through City Year, I learned what it was that I wanted to offer the world around me and I didn’t think physical therapy was the best way to get the best out of me,” Dan said.

 While Dan sometimes wondered whether he was settling or taking the easy way by staying with City Year for so long, he does not regret that decision.
-When asked why he chose to continue his career with City Year he said, “A lot of reasons, but I always go back to: There were people who inspired me, who I admired, who I wanted to be more like, and they worked for City Year.
+When asked why he chose to continue his career with City Year he said, “A lot of reasons, but I always go back to this: There were people who inspired me, who I admired, who I wanted to be more like, and they worked for City Year.
 They invested in me and showed me that I could do that for other people.”

 According to Dan, the most challenging aspect to get used to in his current position is moving away from working in schools and not seeing the impact of his work play out in front of him through his students’ progress.
 He has had to switch his motivation to creating the opportunity for others to impact students.